microsoft/playwright/docs/development/releasing.md

 # 1. Create a release branch

-1. Bump a version to the new `-post` version and land a `chore: cut vX.Y.Z-post version` commit
-  - `./utils/update_version.js vX.Y.Z-post`
 1. On your local machine, create a new branch `release-X.Y` based off the "cutting" commit and land a `chore: mark vX.Y.Z` in the local branch:
   - `git checkout master`
   - `git checkout -b release-X.Y`